dave-p/TVHadmin-JS/README.md

 then follow the instructions above from the second bullet point.

+### Integration with Docker container
+- Clone the repository to a location of your choosing, for example: **/docker/tvheadend/TVHadmin-JS**
+- **docker**: Add the following to your docker run command:

+`-v /docker/tvheadend/TVHadmin-JS:/usr/share/tvheadend/src/webui/static/TVHadmin`
+- **docker-compose**: Add the following under volume mounts:

+`- /docker/tvheadend/TVHadmin-JS:/usr/share/tvheadend/src/webui/static/TVHadmin`

 ### Timer Clashes
 TVHadmin can optionally detect and warn about timer clashes (where there is no free source to make a recording).
 Clash detection is set up using the Configuration screen.